mami-sasaki/WebScraper/README.md

 curl -X GET -H "Content-Type: application/json" -d '["https://example1", "https://example2"]' http://127.0.0.1:5000/product-details
 ```

 Alternatively, you can also use Postman.
-How to test using Postman, please see https://www.postman.com/api-platform/api-testing/
+How to test using Postman, please refer to https://www.postman.com/api-platform/api-testing/

 ## Response formats